DrZhenhuaYu/drzhenhuayu.github.io/_pages/research.md

 Vision
 ----

-My Interlligent Robotics Laboratory aims to **use Robotics and AI to benefit humanity.**
+My Multimodal Intelligent Robotics Lab aims to **use Robotics and AI to benefit humanity.**

 Research areas
 ----